WikiPlagWS2018/Preselection-and-Cosine-Similarity-Calculator/README.md

 ### Information about Implementation

 ## Problems
+- **Optimizing Cosine Jaccard Calculation**
+  - The current implementation doesn't use spark
+  - In order to fully use our hadoop cluster, we need to rewrite the code to spark
+  - **Solution:** Replace current implementation with a spark implementation
 - **Too many documents selected:** The Preselector selects too many Documents for Cosine and Jaccard Similarity
+  - The Cosine Jaccard Calculator creates N-Grams from the Userinput and the "important documents"
+  - This leads to a problem because if there are too many documents our implementation
   - **Solution:** Add  some more inverse indexes to reduce the amount of important documents to be checked
   - **Alternative: Quick and easy:** just select the first 10 documents and trash the others
 - **Quality of documents are too poor:**